ADVOCACY

 As a result of 25 years of advocacy, DMSC is now in a position to register their voices both at State as well as National level.
 DMSC has made successful interventions to prevent criminalization of clients proposed by the Ministry of Women and Child Development during the year 2006.

-• In the year 2013, 33 Parliamentarians’ showed overwhelming support in favor of sex workers who collectively sent a letter to Smt.
-Krishna Tirath, Minister in Charge of Women and Child Development requesting her to make necessary amendments to the ITPA so as to restore the rights and dignity of sex workers.
+- In the year 2013, 33 Parliamentarians’ showed overwhelming support in favour of sex workers who collectively sent a letter to Smt.
+Krishna Tirath, Minister in Charge of Women and Child Development, Government of India, requesting her to make necessary amendments to the ITPA so as to restore the rights and dignity of sex workers.

-2. Inclusion of sex work in the labor schedule maintained by the Ministry of Labor, Government of India.
+- Inclusion of sex work in the labour schedule maintained by the Ministry of Labor, Government of India.

-3. To get full recognition of SRB as a valid forum to deal with all kinds ofviolence, including trafficking in sex work.
+- To get full recognition of SRB as a valid forum to deal with all kinds of violence, including trafficking in sex work.